-The Mechanical and Physical Properties of the British Standard EN Steels (B.S.
+The Mechanical and Physical Properties of the British Standard En Steels (B.S.
 970 - 1955)

 Appendix V — Temperature Conversion Table

-Appendix VI — Comparison of Impact Values Obtained with One British Standard Izod Test and Various Alternative Methods of Testing
+Appendix VI — Comparison of Impact Values Obtained with the British Standard Izod Test and Various Alternative Methods of Testing

 Details